durachel174/ovn/README.md

 ---

+## The Story

+It started with a TikTok video — a girl using Hinge, a dating app, to share her homemade sourdough loaves with strangers because she had nowhere else to post them.
+That image stuck with me.
+She wasn't looking for a date.
+She just wanted to share something she'd made with people nearby.

+I'm a baking enthusiast myself.
+I know the feeling of pulling something out of the oven and wanting the whole neighborhood to smell it.
+That moment when butter fills the air of your entire house — it deserves to be shared, not just posted into the void of a general marketplace or buried in a dating app DM.

+San Francisco and the Bay Area felt like the natural home for this.
+The region has one of the most vibrant food cultures in the country, with a deep tradition of artisan baking — from sourdough born in the Gold Rush to the world-class pastry shops that line its neighborhoods today.
+There's already a community here.
+Ovn just gives it a place to live.

 ## Overview

 Ovn connects home bakers with their local community through listing discovery, map-based search, and in-app messaging.
 It fills the gap between large commercial food platforms and informal social media exchanges — giving bakers a calm, structured space to share what they've made with people nearby.